Caeleb Dressel matches Michael Phelps and helps US to best world medals haul

 Swede Sarah Sjostrom won her third individual gold in the women’s 50m freestyle to wrap up a memorable championships which also included two world records.

-The 23-year-old paced herself perfectly to hold of Ranomi Kromowidjojo of the Netherlands in 23.69 seconds.
+The 23-year-old paced herself perfectly to hold off Ranomi Kromowidjojo of the Netherlands in 23.69 seconds.
 Simone Manuel of the U.S. won bronze.

+Sjostrom said: “It was a really good first 25m but the finish was really bad.
+But it doesn’t matter what time it is, the only thing that mattered was that gold.”

 Camille Lacourt of France delivered the perfect hors d’oeuvre for his new life as a Paris restaurant owner by blazing his way to a hat-trick of men’s 50m backstroke world golds.